 Drug-Free Workplace

-Drug Free Workplace/Drug and Alcohol Testing Policy
+Drug Free Workplace/Drug and Drug, Alcohol, and Cannabis Testing Policy

-The City of Hastings is a drug free workplace and has adopted pre-employment and reasonable suspicion testing in compliance with State and Federal Statutes.
+The City of Hastings is a drug free workplace and has adopted pre-employment and reasonable suspicion testing in compliance with State and Federal Statutes and to provide a safe workplace for all.

-The City of Hastings recognizes that safety problems are created when employees use or abuse illegal drugs and/or alcohol.
+The City of Hastings recognizes that safety problems are created when employees use or abuse drugs and/or alcohol.
 The City is concerned about providing a safe workplace for its employees with the goal of attaining and maintaining a drug and alcohol-free workplace.
-The City of Hastings expects all employees to assist in maintaining a work environment free from the effects of alcohol, drugs or other intoxicating substances.
-Compliance with this substance abuse policy is a condition of employment.
+The City of Hastings expects all employees to assist in maintaining a work environment free from the effects of alcohol, drugs, cannabinoids, or other intoxicating substances.
+Alcohol, drug, and cannabis abuse can cause unsatisfactory job performance, increased tardiness and absenteeism, increased accidents and workers’ compensation claims, higher insurance rates, and an increase in theft of city property.
+Compliance with this policy is a condition of employment.

-The City of Hastings prohibits employees from the possession, use, impairment by, sale, dispensation, distribution, purchase, or unlawful manufacture of un-prescribed drugs and intoxicants on the City of Hastings’ premises and from working under the influence of alcohol, illegal drugs or intoxicants during working hours.
+The City of Hastings prohibits employees from the possession, use, impairment by, sale, dispensation, distribution, purchase, or unlawful manufacture of un-prescribed drugs and intoxicants on the City of Hastings’ premises and from working under the influence of alcohol controlled substances, cannabinoids, or intoxicants during working hours.

 Any violator of this substance abuse policy will be subject to appropriate corrective action, up to and including termination of employment.
 When work is impaired, admission to or use of a treatment or other program does not preclude appropriate action by the City of Hastings.

 The City also recognizes the concerns of employees if they are part of drug testing in the workplace.
-In order to guard against inaccurate test results, the testing policies and procedures will conform to the requirements of state law as set forth in Minnesota Statutes Chapter 181 and the Federal Drug-Free Workplace Act of 1988.
+To guard against inaccurate test results, the testing policies and procedures will conform to the requirements of state law as set forth in Minnesota Statutes Chapter 181 and the Federal Drug-Free Workplace Act of 1988.
 Employees are required to adhere to the responsibilities and requirements outlined in this section.
 Failure to submit to testing is grounds for dismissal.

 Definitions

-Alcohol means ethyl alcohol.
+Alcohol means the intoxicating agent in beverage alcohol or any low molecular weight alcohols, such as ethyl, methyl, or isopropyl alcohol.
+The term includes but is not limited to beer, wine, spirits, and medications such as cough syrup that contain alcohol.

+Cannabinoid Products means products, including those that can be consumed or ingested, usually in the form of a food or beverage, containing a cannabinoid ingredient, particularly tetrahydrocannabinols (THC).

+Cannabis means cannabis and its metabolites, including cannabis flower, cannabis products, lower-potency hemp edibles, and hemp-derived consumer products.

+Cannabis testing means the analysis of a body component sample according to the standards established under one of the programs listed in Minn.
+Stat. § 181.953, subd.
+1, for the purpose of measuring their presence or absence of cannabis in the sample tested.

 Confirmatory Test and Confirmatory Retest mean a drug or alcohol test that uses a method of analysis allowed under the program listed in Minnesota Statute 181.953 Subd.
 1.

-Drug means a controlled substance as defined in Minnesota Statute 152.01, Subd.
-4.
+Drug includes any “controlled substance” as defined in Minnesota Statute 152.01, Subd.
+4 and also includes all cannabinoids, including those that are lawfully available for public consumption that do not otherwise qualify as being a “controlled substance” as defined in Minnesota Statute § 152.01, subd.
+4. Cannabis and its metabolites are considered a “drug” for safety sensitive positions.

-Drug and Alcohol Testing and “Drug or Alcohol Test” mean analysis of a body component sample according to the standards established under one of the programs listed in Minnesota Statute181.953, Subd.
+Drug and Alcohol Testing and “Drug or Alcohol Test” mean analysis of a body component sample according to the standards established under one of the programs listed in Minnesota Statute § 181.953, subd.
 1 for the purpose of measuring the presence or absence of drugs, alcohol, or their metabolites in the sample tested.